-In Kristineberg, exploration drilling took place in the O-Zone, A-Lens and parts of the R-Zone.
+In Kristineberg, exploration drilling took place in the O-Zone, A-Lens, L-West and parts of the R-Zone.
 Infill drilling focused on delineation of ore lenses in R-Zone and L-East.
+Drifting in the L-West area finished with the aim of getting access to new drill sites to explore the extension of L-West Zone.

-In Rävliden, a major focus during 2023 has been to drill the Norra and Nisse lenses lens to Indicated resources (approximately 40 x 50 m drill spacing).
-Drifting of the Nisse West continued in 2023 to access new drill sites with a view to upgrading the upper parts of the Nisse lens.
+In Rävliden, a major focus during 2024 has been to drill the Norra and Nisse lenses lens to Indicated resources (approximately 40 x 50 m drill spacing).
+Drifting of the Nisse East continued in 2024 to access new drill sites with a view to upgrading the upper parts of the Nisse lens.
 In addition, drifting at Norra both towards the new Ola-ramp and the test mining area was also carried out.